Instant Text Automator.

 • Added mouse cursor coordinates finder.
 Hit Shift+F12 to get the screenspace coordinates of the mouse cursor, which you can then stick into {Click x, y} to click on buttons or move the mouse for you.

 • Removed the system tray icon altogether, along with the hide-to-system-tray behaviour.
-This makes it act more like a normal Windows applications.
+This makes it act more like a normal Windows application.

 • Removed the preloading feature, as the profile save/load system is way better.